logigearcorp/docs.testarchitect.com/content/user-guide/variations/rules-for-creating-variations/assigning-a-keyword-signature-to-a-variation.md

 It was mentioned earlier that a keyword signature contains one or more keywords along with commas \( , \) and vertical bars \( \| \).
 Another way to say it is that a keyword signature consists of a string of [keyterms](/user-guide/support/glossary-of-terms/keyterm) separated by commas. \(We'll discuss the vertical bar operators, and keyterms, in the next example.
 For now, you may consider a keyterm to be equivalent to a keyword.\) Each comma is, in fact, an `AND` operator, specifying that both the keyterms to its left and right identify the variation to which the keyword signature is assigned.

-**Example**: Assume that we offer both Home and Professional editions of our application for all but the French market, and that, in each case, the edition level also necessitates a variation to login.
+Example: Assume that we offer both Home and Professional editions of our application for all but the French market, and that, in each case, the edition level also necessitates a variation to login.
 Hence we would require seven variations \(aside from the default\) for login:

 ```
 login {EngUK, Home}